vippsas/vipps-login-api/api-guide/overview.md

 If a user has chosen to be remembered in browser, then the authentication can be completed in the browser.
 The user will then either be asked to provide consent to share profile information or be logged in directly.
 This applies to both desktop and mobile.

-If the user is not remembered the user needs to confirm the login in the Vipps-app.
+If the user is not remembered the user needs to confirm the login in the Vipps app.
 The flow associated with this will differ depending on whether the user is on desktop or mobile:

 #### Desktop flow - phone number based push flow